Skatteetaten/mva-meldingen/docs/mvameldingen_eng/forretningsregler/index.md

             <li> Rules relating to 'alminnelig' and 'primærnæring' returns are restricted to only apply in these cases</li>
             <li> R000 and R077 have changed category to MELDINGSKATEGORI</li>
             <li> R069, R070 and R071 specifications and remarks are validated against the valid values for the given return type (meldingskategori)</li>
-            <li> R104, R090, and R105 rules that specify the supported VAT return types (meldingskategori) are added</li>
+            <li> R104 and R105 rules that specify the supported VAT return types (meldingskategori) are added</li>
-            <li> R092 rules R103 which specify the valid tax periods for claims for compensation and reverse tax liablity returns are added </li>
+            <li> R103 which specifies the valid tax periods for reverse tax liablity returns are added </li>
-            <li> R089 rule relating to claim for compensation returns that are submitted before the end of the tax period is added</li>
-            <li> R095 and R106 rules relating to which tax period lengths are valid for claims for compensation and reverse tax liability returns </li>
+            <li> R106 rule relating to which tax period lengths are valid for reverse tax liability returns </li>
-            <li> R108 and R086 rules relating to missing remarks for specification lines where opposite prefixes are used </li>
+            <li> R108 rule relating to missing remarks for specification lines where opposite prefixes are used </li>
-            <li> R088 and R113 rules relating to valid VAT codes for claims for compensation and reverse tax liability returns are added </li>
+            <li> R113 rule relating to valid VAT codes for reverse tax liability returns are added </li>
-            <li> R093 rule that claims for compensation specification lines must have basis and rate added </li>
-            <li> R100 and R107 claims for compensation and reverse tax liability returns must have specification lines when declared VAT amount (fastsatt merverdiavgift) field has a non-zero value </li>
+            <li> R107 reverse tax liability returns must have specification lines when declared VAT amount (fastsatt merverdiavgift) field has a non-zero value </li>
-            <li> R094 businesses registered as municipal undertakings cannot submit claims for compensastion rule added </li>
-            <li> R096 and R097 rules relating to claims for compensation submitted after the deadline for the tax period added</li>
-            <li> R098 and R099 rules about the first claim for compensation for the tax period and year are added</li>
-            <li> R101 businesses not registered in the VAT register cannot use VAT codes 81 or 83 in claims for compensation rule added</li>
           </ul>
       </td>
     </tr>